-Based in a Jura mountain village of Charquemont commune in Eastern France, Michel Herbelin watchmaking company sits so close to the Swiss border it just can’t stop producing finest quartz watches in the world.
+Based in a Jura mountain village of Charquemont commune in Eastern France, watchmaker Michel Herbelin sits so close to the Swiss border it just can’t stop producing the finest quartz watches in the world.
 Well, excluding Switzerland, of course.
-Meet the new Michel Herbelin Newport Trophy Grand Sport family of watches that are going to bring some rugged elegance into your life.
+Meet the new Michel Herbelin Newport Trophy Grand Sport family that is going to bring some rugged elegance into your life.

 I don’t know how much deliberation and soul-searching went into the process, but at the end -apparently soon enough to save the brand from bankruptcy- the French company started to build their luxury timepieces around relatively inexpensive, but more accurate quartz movements.

-Even at that time, quartz mechanisms were perceived as the main attribute of super-affordable watches that compensated the meager price premium with the economy of scale and the relatively small Swiss watchmaker clearly didn’t have neither means for, nor was interested in making their timekeepers by the millions.
-The main challenge therefore was to compensate the lack of hand-crafted mechanical movements with interesting design and superior quality of the case: at that time a quartz watch was still synonymous with cheap, uninteresting, mass-produced design, so the business opportunity was definitely there.
+Even at that time, quartz mechanisms were perceived as the main attribute of super-affordable watches that compensated the meager price premium with the economy of scale and the relatively small brand had neither means for, nor was interested in making their timekeepers by the millions.
+The main challenge, therefore, was to compensate for the lack of hand-crafted mechanical movements with interesting design and superior quality of the case: at that time a quartz watch was still synonymous with cheap, uninteresting, mass-produced design, so the business opportunity was definitely there.

-The French watchmaker introduced its Newport model that immediately became their, so to speak, calling card for the next four decades.
+The French brand introduced its Newport model that immediately became their, so to speak, calling card for the next four decades.

-Which brings me neatly to the new Michel Herbelin Newport Trophy Grand Sport quartz watch.
+Which brings me neatly to the Newport Trophy Grand Sport.

 Available both as a diving watch or a chronograph, designed both for men and ladies, the new Newport Trophy is a tribute to the famous Newport Yacht Club, which is located in Great Britain.

-The new watch is presented in a massive-looking 43 mm wide case that sports alternating satin-finished and polished surfaces.
+The 2008 model is presented in a massive-looking 43 mm wide case that sports alternating satin-finished and polished surfaces.
 The impression of solidity is further increased with a huge setting crown, which is protected from accidental hits with a pair of crown guards, also not particularly small.

-Alas, Michel Herbelin‘s PR department says nothing about the movement that powers the watch, only noting that it is a Swiss made quartz caliber.
+Alas, Michel Herbelin‘s PR department says nothing about the movement, only noting that it is a “Swiss-made” quartz caliber.